LeShadowHub/Pintos-1/README.md

 # Pintos

-Thread: a semi-working thread in the thread branch[branch-thread].
+Threads[threads]: a semi-working thread in the thread branch[branch-thread].
 Not in master[branch-master] Userprog[userprog]: complete
-VM: excluding memory mapped files
-Filesys: exlcuding buffer cache
+VM[vm]: excluding memory mapped files Filesys[filesys]: exlcuding buffer cache

 This is the [User Programs][userprog] project in Pintos.
 To get started: